okorach/sonar-tools/README.md

 # projects_export.py

 This script exports all projects of a given SonarQube instance.
-It sends to the output a CSV with the list of project keys, the export result (SUCCESS or FAIL), and:
+It sends to the output a CSV with the list of project keys, the export result (`SUCCESS` or `FAIL`), and:
 - If the export was successful, the generated zip file
 - If the export was failed, the failure reason

-:information_source: All zip files are generated on the standard location on the SonarQube server (under `data/governance/project_dumps/export`)
+:information_source: All zip files are generated in the platform standard location(under `data/governance/project_dumps/export`)

 ## Examples
 `projects_export.py -u <url> -t <token> >exported_projects.csv`